craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Holyl'nds/Littetavarse.md

 #### A6.
 Necro-garden
 	- In the transition from forest to plains, a mound of grey flora hides an enscripted circle of infernal intent.
 Low-level creatures who are dead or die here are resurrected as Fallen of Minyostalma after 6 hours.
 #### B1.
 Rock Flower
 	- A small formation of overgrown rocks on the ground make the shape of a sunflower.
+The center of the flower can be reached through into the ground, where a small pocket of warm yellow sand rests.
 #### B2.
 #### B3.
 #### B4.